supernets/hardfiles/README.md

 This will upload the specified file to HardFiles and return a direct link to the file.

 ## Roadmap
-- Idea - Uploads stored on a remotely mounted drive, isolating them from the actual service server.
+- Idea - Uploads stored on a remotely mounted drive or S3 compatible volume, isolating them from the actual service server.
 Multiple mirrored instances behind a round robin reading from the same remote mount for scaling.
 - Random wallpapers as an optional extra, kept simple without javascript.
 Maybe a local shell script that modifies the index.html on a timer.
 - Fix index wallpaper alignment on smartphones.
 - Clean up CSS.